 I met Jason on a dating site similar to Nerd Dating and pretty much fell in love at first sight.

 I was born and raised in North Mississippi.
 I knew from the age of 6 that I wasn’t like the other boys, so growing up in the rural Deep South in the 80’s and early 90’s was quite a challenge.
 I wasn’t exposed to much information about being gay.
+Sure, there were websites you could visit if you might like gay men fucking, but there wasn’t much information or support on coming out or anything.
 As I got older, I would actually try to find out more by reading what I could find in the local libraries.
 I didn’t have anyone who I could ask or talk to about it.
 I remember one of the first books I read concerning gay men was Randy Shilts’ “And the Band played On.”
 I think I was 18 when I met someone who was openly gay.
 While I was in school, I was constantly teased and picked on for being different.
 I wasn’t into sports, hunting or fishing like the other boys.
 Still I did my best to Ty and assimilate to the culture around me.
 I married at 20 (about 2 months shy of my 21st birthday).
 I was married for 10 years (legally anyway, we separated shortly before our 9 anniversary.)
 I have two children from my first marriage.
 My youngest (17), my husband and I are now raising.

 Coming to terms with my sexuality and being able to accept and be comfortable with myself took 30 years.
 I think that having been older when I did start coming out was an asset in some ways.
 I was also lucky in the fact that I met and became friends with a lot of couples who had been together 10, 15, 20 even 30 years.
 I saw that it was possible to have that as a gay man.
 That was encouraging.
 I knew that I wanted that type of relationship.
 I’ve always tried to be up front about that with guys when I met them.
 (A lot of guys were intimidated by that.).
 I will admit that I dated a lot.
 It became a journey of self-acceptance and discovery.
 From every relationship, I tried to learn something, be it good or bad and take that with me.
 When Danny and I met, it was like there you are.
 Where have you been?
 In the few years that we have been together, we have gone through a home renovation, health challenges, and some legal challenges dealing with the custody of our son.
 We became full time parents less than 3 weeks after getting married.
 Three different generations of men living in the house has been a challenge.
 We each have our distinct styles and viewpoints.
 Our son is doing great in school and becoming a mature and decent young man.
 Watching Danny evolve as a parent and grandparent despite his protests has been a wonderful experience.